 4.2 Glaze

 Glazes used to color or finish clay pieces are a mixture of silica, fluxes and colorants.
-Common fluxes include lead, barium, lithium, calcium and sodium, and are used to lower the melting point of silica.
+Common fluxes include lead, barium, lithium, calcium and sodium used to lower the melting point of silica.

-Originally, soluble raw lead compounds including red lead, white lead, galena, and litharge were used as fluxes in low-fire glazes.
-Lead frits are sometimes assumed to be insoluble and nontoxic, leaching tests with acids have shown that many frits are as soluble as raw lead compounds and, in fact, there have been cases of lead poisoning from both inhalation or ingestion of these.
+Originally, fluxes used in low-fire glazes included soluble raw lead compounds such as red lead, white lead, galena, and litharge.
+Despite assumptions that lead frits are insoluble and nontoxic, leaching tests with acids have shown that many frits are as soluble as raw lead compounds and, in fact, there have been cases of lead poisoning from both inhalation or ingestion of these.

 High fire porcelain and stoneware techniques eliminate the need for lead as a flux.
-Also, alkali earth or alkaline earth fluxes can be used for low-fire conditions instead of lead.
+Instead of lead, use alkali earth or alkaline earth fluxes for low-fire conditions.

 Hazards: